jasny/audio/README.md

 $waveform->output();
 ```

 Alternatively you can request a set of samples.
-This can be used to set draw a wavefrom in JavaScript (see waveform.js).
+This can be used to set draw a waveform in JavaScript (see waveform.js).

 ### Options